MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 When you're looking to create a fully customized end-to-end AI product to cater to your business needs, you typically choose language models and orchestration for your Retrieval-Augmented Generation (RAG) solutions.

-Or, you can *extend* Microsoft 365 Copilot, which is powered by private instances of Large Language Models (LLMs) and the Azure OpenAI service.
+However, with Microsoft 365 Copilot, you also have a choice of *extending* Copilot's private instances of Large Language Models (LLMs) and the Azure OpenAI service.
 Copilot combines LLM responses with organizational context to provide relevant assistance.
-When you build agents for Copilot, you can utilize the [orchestration layer](orchestrator.md) representing the interface between foundation LLMs, to select and execute the right content from the right plugin.
+When you extend Copilot, you can utilize the [orchestration layer](orchestrator.md) representing the interface between foundation LLMs, to select and execute the right content from the right plugin.

-Here's your first decision-making point; extending Copilot to utilize the model and orchestrator, or build with your choice?
+Here's your first decision-making point; extending Copilot to utilize the model and orchestrator, or build a custom agent with your choice?

 :::image type="content" source="assets/images/m365-extensibility-decisions.png" alt-text="A diagram that helps you to decide which Microsoft 365 extensibility options are best for you.
 Read the article on this page for the details." lightbox="assets/images/m365-extensibility-decisions.png" :::